-Upon receipt of this referral and request, the EPA will consider whether to declare the referred proposal a Derived Proposal having regard to the provisions in section 39B of the EP Act.
+Upon receipt of this referral and request, the EPA considers whether to declare the referred proposal a derived proposal having regard to the provisions in section 39B of the EP Act.
 Applicants should use EPA's Environmental Protection Bulletin No. 17 "Strategic and derived proposals" for guidance when referring an aquaculture proposal and request to the EPA.

-If the EPA recommends to the Minister for Environment that a referred proposal be a Derived Proposal, that Minister will issue a notice (under section 45A of the EP Act) declaring the proposal is a Derived Proposal.
-The Minister may also specify which of the conditions of the Strategic Proposal (i.e. the Kimberley Aquaculture Development Zone) will apply to implementing the declared Derived Proposal.
+If the EPA recommends to the Minister for Environment that a referred proposal be a derived proposal that Minister issues a notice (under section 45A of the EP Act) declaring the proposal is a derived proposal.
+The Minister may also specify which of the conditions of the strategic proposal (i.e. the Mid West Aquaculture Development Zone) will apply to implementing the declared derived proposal.
 It is an offence under the EP Act to fail to implement a proposal other than in accordance with the implementation conditions.